LOADING

 Wages in many industries are in a negative cycle.
 People are no longer taken care of.
 The educated hard-working masses are still doing what they are told, but they are no longer getting what they deserve.

-This causes suffering – people are over-worked, under-paid, laid-offed and stressed-out.
+This causes suffering – people are overworked, under-paid, laid-off, and stressed-out.

 The problem?

-Not only are you easily replaceable by fitting in, consumers are not loyal to cheap commodities.
+Not only are you easily replaceable by fitting in, but consumers are not loyal to cheap commodities.

 They crave the unique, the remarkable, the human.